Ada-Developers-Academy/ada-build/preparing-to-code/readme.md

 # Ada Developers Academy Jump Start Curriculum

 ## Preparing to Code
-These lessons you will learn how to navigate MaxOSX, learn about the languages that Ada teaches, start using the terminal, and setup your development environment.
+In these lessons you will learn how to navigate MaxOSX, learn about the languages that Ada teaches, start using the terminal, and setup your development environment

 | Order | Lesson |
 | :--- | :--- |